 What to Do With It: Quinoa is versatile, delicious, quick and easy to cook.
 It reminds me a lot of couscous or rice and works great when mixed with a huge variety of flavors from sweet to savory.
 It’s also delicious when cooked on it’s own in a little bit of chicken broth and eaten as a side dish.

 Why It’s Good For You: While all rice can be part of a healthy diet you’ll get a much bigger nutritional bang for your buck with brown rice.
 It’s a great source of manganese and selenium.
 It can also help lower cholesterol and reduce the risk of getting diabetes.
+You can also get brown rice flour, a great flour alternative, which I use in my gluten-free bread recipe.

 Where to Buy It: Any grocery store.
 Find it on Amazon here.